 I’m incredibly grateful to all my past and current clients (a lot of them became repeated clients; a lot of them became my friends, naturally).
 I’m grateful to you for trusting me, for exposing your vulnerable sides, for playing, for crying (happy crying), and for allowing me to create magic for you, with you!”

 “Taken wearing lingerie – or nothing – the shots capture women in bedroom attire as the French term implies.
 But don’t confuse boudoir photography with Playboy.
 Because these portraits tell a pinup tale that’s teasing yet tasteful.
 Still, it begs the questions: What would it take for you to remove your clothes in front of a camera?

-For many local ladies, it’s Julia Juliati, a White Plains-based Russian photographer whose perceptions extend beyond the lens.
+For many local ladies, it’s Julia Juliati, a White Plains-based photographer whose perceptions extend beyond the lens.

 “I also have a psychology degree,” she says.
 “Thus, combining (that and photography) actually gives me a power of transformation.”